Large Firm Service. Small Firm Attention.

 Income and Resource Limits

-In order to be eligible for both types of Medicaid in 2017, an individual must be disabled or age 65 or older, and can have no more than $14,850 in non-exempt resources ($21,750 for a married couple who are both receiving Medicaid).
-For Community Medicaid, a person’s home is exempt and is not included in the resource calculation.
-Retirement funds are also exempt, provided the applicant is taking periodic distributions, which are counted as income.
+In order to be eligible for both types of Medicaid in 2019, an individual must be disabled or age 65 or older, and can have no more than $15,450 in non-exempt resources ($22,800 for a married couple who are both receiving Medicaid).
+For Community Medicaid, a person’s home, with an equity value up to $878,000, is exempt and is not included in the resource calculation.
+Qualified retirement accounts are also exempt, provided the applicant is taking the required periodic distributions, which are counted as income.
 With Chronic Medicaid, an applicant’s home is not automatically exempt.
 It may be exempt if it is occupied by a spouse or a minor, disabled or caretaker child, or if the beneficiary intends to return home.

 The Look-Back Period